davidmerfield/Stroke/notes/spec.md

 if you stop typing, perhaps increase the pulse of the caret?

-Allow you to save version with and without strikethroughs Allow you to print version with and without strikethroughs
+by default strikethroughs are removed from saved version

 Rich text makes most sense so strikethroughs can be included

+If you save at rtf then you preserve strikethroughs

 Be able to move selection caret with keys (would look like text selection).
 Pressing another character except delete would continue typing as normal.

-Is it ok to have two 'carets'?
-That's weird?
-It would be nice to not have to use the mouse.

 Will need an RTF to HTML parser, html to RTF parser.
 Can I encode this shit as a text file?

-**The goal would be to be able to open the text file in another program and not see the strikethroughs.**

 Does the txt format allow for hidden text?
 Or some markup?

+**The goal would be to be able to open the text file in another program and not see the strikethroughs.**

+Would be awesome to include strikethroughs in our program, but same text file doesn't show them when opened in another.

+select all text,
+copy selected text

 # Issues

 **File**
 - New
-- Open (accepts txt, rtf, md)
+- Open (accepts text file)
 - Save (as rtf)

 - Export (option to remove strikethrough)